1963 European Cup final

 The 1963 European Cup final was a football match played at Wembley Stadium in London, England, on 22 May 1963 to determine the winners of the 1962–63 European Cup.

-The match was contested by AC Milan of Italy and two-time defending champions Benfica of Portugal, making it the first European Cup final not to feature a team from Spain.
+The match was contested by two-time defending champions Benfica of Portugal and Milan of Italy, making it the first European Cup final not to feature a team from Spain.

 Milan won the trophy for the first time thanks to a brace from José Altafini, which gave them a 2–1 victory.

 Background

 Benfica had won the previous two editions of the competition, defeating Barcelona 3–2 in the 1961 final and Real Madrid 5–3 in the 1962 final.

-AC Milan had contested the final once previously, losing 3–2 to Real Madrid in 1958.
+Milan had contested the final once previously, losing 3–2 to Real Madrid in 1958.

 This was the eighth European Cup final and was the first to not feature a Spanish club.
 Real Madrid had contested six of the previous seven finals while Barcelona represented Spain in the 1961 final – the only previous final not to feature Real Madrid.